Steve Harris (musician): British Lion

 In September 2012, Harris released his first solo album, British Lion.
-Originating with a band, named British Lion, which he managed and wrote with in the early 1990s, Harris kept in touch with its vocalist, Richard Taylor, and guitarist, Graham Leslie, and the album, consisting of 1970s influenced hard rock songs, was written and recorded over a number of years around Iron Maiden's tour schedule.
+Originating with a band, named British Lion, which he managed and wrote with in the early 1990s, Harris kept in touch with its vocalist, Richard Taylor, and guitarist, Graham Leslie.
+The album, consisting of 1970s-influenced hard rock songs, was written and recorded over a number of years around Iron Maiden's tour schedule.
 Speaking to Kerrang! in September 2012, Harris stated that he considers the record to be "more of a side-project" than a solo album, as he is more "comfortable in a band environment."

 In an interview with Classic Rock in August, Harris stated that he will be releasing more solo albums and hopes to tour with the band in the future.
-Harris has taken the outfit on two separate European club tours in 2013 and 2014, with an additional tour taking place in 2016.
+The band has undertaken two European club tours in 2013 and 2014, with an additional tour taking place in 2016.
 On 2 September 2016, Harris announced that he intends to issue a live album recorded at shows from across the three tours.

 Their second album, titled The Burning, was released on 17 January 2020.